 For the complete text [PDF] of Angus E. Taylor: UCSC Chancellorship, 1976-1977 (E-Scholarship).
 Includes complete audio (streaming or download) for the oral history.
-Note: Due to editing by the narrator, there may be some differences between the audio recording and the transcript.
+Note: Due to editing by the narrator and the Project, there may be minor differences between the audio recording and the transcript.
+Please quote from the transcript as the record and not the audio.
+Audio will be found under "Supporting Material."

 For the complete text of Angus E. Taylor UCSC Chancellorship, 1976-1977 (UCSC Digital Collections)